hyper-expanse/semantic-delivery-gitlab/README.md

 * `api`

 The personal access token must be setup on an account for a member of the project you're wanting to automatically release.

-> The permissions are required by the `semantic-release-gitlab-releaser` plugin.

 > GitLab permissions are documented on the [GitLab Permissions](http://docs.gitlab.com/ce/user/permissions.html) site.